hmrc/help-to-save-stride-frontend/README.md

 help-to-save-stride-frontend
 ============================
 Frontend microservice which handles requests from browsers on the internal HMRC call handler journey.
-This journey allows call handlers to create a HTS for a customer over the phone.
+This journey allows call handlers to create a HTS account for a customer over the phone.

 Table of Contents
 =================